goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/browser.md

 **Note**: if using Chromium, use `/etc/chromium/policies/managed/` instead of `/etc/opt/chrome/policies/managed/`.

-You can automate the deployment of this configuration using [Group policy](https://support.google.com/chrome/a/answer/187202).
+To automate the deployment of this configuration use a [Group policy](https://support.google.com/chrome/a/answer/187202).

 ## Windows / Internet Explorer